littlebeanbean7/wine_quality_classification/README.md

 - Experiment 4: with regrouping and oversampling using SMOTE, use Optuna[4] for model tuning.

 ## Exploratory Data Analysis
-Dataset used in the project is the white wine data avaliable at the UC Irvine Machine Learning Repository [https://archive.ics.uci.edu/dataset/186/wine+quality].
-There are 4898 data samples (white wine examples) in the data.
-For each wine, there are 11 physicochemical features of the wine.
-The Target variable was the quality of the wine, which as evaluated by a minimum of three sensory assessors , which graded the wine in a scale that ranges from 0 (very bad) to 10 (excellent).
+Dataset used in the project is the white wine data available at the UC Irvine Machine Learning Repository [https://archive.ics.uci.edu/dataset/186/wine+quality].
+There are 4,898 white wine data examples and 11 physicochemical features of the wine.
+The Target variable is the quality of the wine, which as evaluated by a minimum of three sensory assessors, which graded the wine in a scale that ranges from 0 (very bad) to 10 (excellent).
 The final sensory score is given by the median of these evaluations.[3]

 ### Imbalance of data
-It is found that the dataset is not balanced - wines with quliaty 3 and quality 9 are extremely rare.
-Wines with quliaty 4 and quality 8 are also not a lot.
+It is found that there are 7 quality classes for the white wines.
+The dataset is not balanced - wines with quality 3 and quality 9 are extremely rare.
+Wines with quality 4 and quality 8 are also not a lot.
+See Table 1.

 Table 1.
-The proportion of each categry in orignal data
+The proportion of each category in original data

 <img width="189" alt="image" src="https://github.com/littlebeanbean7/wine_quality_classification/assets/19282931/53385ea1-b945-4ba8-9db2-9b43a074247c">

-Therefore I regroued wines with quality 3 and 4 into one group; and wines with quality 8 and 9 into one group.
-After the recategorizing, quality group "4" and "8" each have over 180 samples, which is worth to try modelling.
-This regrouping solution did not simply change this multiclass classification problem into a binary classification.
-It maximized the possibility to resume most categries. and it did not break the ranking sequence of the wines.
+Therefore I regrouped wines in quality classes 3 and 4 into “quality group 4” and wines in quality classes 8 and 9 into “ quality group 8”.
+After the recategorizing, quality groups “4” and “8” have over 180 samples each, which is worth to try modelling.
+Wines in quality classes 5, 6, and 7 remain as 3 separate classes (see Table 2).
+This regrouping solution did not simply change the multi-class classification problem into a binary classification or even regroup rare classes (wine in quality 3, 4, 8, and 9) into one group like [1] did.
+In contrast, this regrouping strategy preserved the most categories as well as the ranking sequence of the wines.

 Table 2.
-The proportion of each categry after regrouping
+The proportion of each category after regrouping

 <img width="224" alt="image" src="https://github.com/littlebeanbean7/wine_quality_classification/assets/19282931/324bd782-1baf-4f78-9dd8-4f1781eb0e44">